dvillaj/Environment-Pandas/README.md

 ### Execute Docker Image Locally

-If you have docker installed in your machine you can run a docker image with the following command and access to [JupyterLab](http://localhost:8888/lab)
+If you have docker installed in your machine you can execute a docker image with the following command:

 ```
 docker-compose up
 ```

 Press Control-C to exit

+NOTE: Use `docker compose up --build` if you change the `DockerFile` and want to build it.

+To access to JupyterLab use the following url: http://localhost:8888/

 ### Deploy Docker Image to DockerHub